-Directing (select): Apathy (Concordia University Theatre Department); Boys Girls, And Other Mythological Creatures (Harbourfront Centre, Carousel Players); Ipperwash (Blyth Festival), Tick; iChild; Hana Hashimoto, Sixth Violin; Spelling 2-5-5 (Carousel Players), The Aeneid (assistant director, Stratford Festival) Two Indians (SummerWorks), CLGA Unarchived (co-curator, Buddies in Bad Times Rhubarb Festival), Christina, the Girl King (assistant Director, Stratford Festival), Savage (Native Earth/Stratford Springworks), Treaty No. 9 (Aluna Theatre Rutas Festival), girls!girls!girls! (co-director, SummerWorks).
+Directing (select): Medicine Wheel, Dream Girl, Across This Body, Dark Matters all responding to the 2019 report on for Embodying (New Harlem Productions in association with Nightwood Theatre and Native Earth); Apathy (Concordia University Theatre Department); Boys Girls, And Other Mythological Creatures (Harbourfront Centre, Carousel Players); Ipperwash (Blyth Festival), Tick; iChild; Hana Hashimoto, Sixth Violin; Spelling 2-5-5 (Carousel Players), The Aeneid (assistant director, Stratford Festival) Two Indians (SummerWorks), CLGA Unarchived (co-curator, Buddies in Bad Times Rhubarb Festival), Christina, the Girl King (assistant Director, Stratford Festival), Savage (Native Earth/Stratford Springworks), Treaty No. 9 (Aluna Theatre Rutas Festival), girls!girls!girls! (co-director, SummerWorks).

-Upcoming: Director of The Rez Sisters with the Stratford Festival of Canada
+Upcoming: director of Tomson Highway's The Rez Sisters as part of the Stratford Festival of Canada's 2021 Season.

 Acting (select): Jessica's work as an actor has taken her across Canada/Turtle Island working with such companies as Guilty by Association (1991, Why Not Theatre Riser Project/FeministFuckItFestival/StoreFront Theatre and SFU workshop), Native Earth Performing Arts (Aluasa’sit), Thousand Islands Playhouse (Eyes Catch Fire) and Northern Light Theatre (True Mummy).
 She has had principle and supporting roles in full length feature Canadian films including A Louder Silence (dir.
 Nicolette Saina), I Think I Do (dir.
 Dylan Pierce) and Heart of the Sun (dir.
 France Damberger).